-When you see a gray dog, it can take you by surprise.
+When you see a grey dog, it can take you by surprise.
 Since they are one of the rarer colors in some breeds, it’s a sight to behold.
 Coat color is fascinating when it comes to how it develops in various dogs.
 With colors such as liver, blue (gray), or isabella, there is a pigment called eumelanin that is responsible.

 Since structure and temperament can change so drastically between breeds that share the same basic color, it’s interesting to observe just how radical those changes can be.
-We rounded up 25 different dogs who have one thing in common: gray coats.
+We rounded up 25 different dogs who have one thing in common: grey coats.
 Enjoy!

 1. Neapolitan Mastiff

 The Neapolitan Mastiff is a big brute of mass proportions.
 They have wrinkles, drooping jowls, and a ton of slobber.
 While they may look like a wise, easy-going loaf, they are somewhat aloof and indifferent.
 They tend to adore their families but selective with strangers.
 They aren’t inherently aggressive, but they can be shy or suspicious—keeping a watchful eye.

 If you have a ton of energy to burn, having a Weimaraner may be the ideal dog for you.
 They are wound for sound, wanting to play or work most of the time.
 They have athletic, sturdy frames.
 They can be stubborn and resistant to doing things at your request, so a firm hand is necessary.
 They can be amiable dogs and do well with children since they match their exuberant energy so well.

 3. American Pitbull Terrier

 American Pit Bull Terriers are notoriously goofy, fun-loving, and incredibly snuggly.
 They thrive on affection from their families and want nothing more than to be a part of things.
 However, they are also infamous for not always getting along with other pets, dogs included.
 So, having them around as many different creatures early on is essential to shape their social behavior.